0xshreyash/PeachyStrawberry/README.md

 <img src="readme_pngs/ar-all.png" width=270 height=480/>

-As seen in the image, if 4 other friends are in the same direction as your target, they appear as smaller avatar in the background.
+As seen in the image, if (up to) 4 other friends are in the same direction as your target, they appear as smaller avatar in the background.
 However, they are not your active target, hence, if your target is _off-screen_, the **arrow guide** will only show the currently active target.